-The IMU Data Converter utility is a Win32 application program that converts custom data formats into a generic raw IMU data format, which is described in Section 3.2.1, on Page 40 of this manual.
-This utility is available exclusively to users of Inertial Explorer and may be accessed via File | Convert | Raw IMU Data to Waypoint Generic (IMR).
+The IMU Data Converter utility is a Win32 application program that converts custom data formats into a generic raw IMU data format.
+This utility is available exclusively to users of Inertial Explorer and may be accessed from File | Convert | Raw IMU Data to Waypoint Generic (IMR).